scipy-lectures/scientific-python-lectures/intro/pandas/0_1_to_loc_or_iloc.md

 ```

 For all practical purposes, you can treat this `RangeIndex` as being equivalent
-to the corresponding sequential Numpy integer array.
+to the corresponding sequential NumPy integer array.

 ::: {exercise-start}
 :label: range-index